lusmdl/MyAvr/README.md

 Feel free to modify this `ini` file to suit your configuration.
 I use the Atmega328p mounted on an Arduino UNO board with my AVR ISP MK2 connected to the board for development projects before transferring the Atmega328p to its new environment.

+## Documentation
+The detailed documentation for this project can be found under [doc/software/html/index.html](doc/software/html/index.html)

 ## Contributing

 If you would like to contribute to this library, please fork the repository and submit a pull request with your changes.
 Ensure to write tests for any new features added.